-Our national events bring together people from all parts of the community to hear key political, religious and community influencers reflect on lessons from Srebrenica.
+Our national community action bring together people from all parts of the community to hear key political, religious and community influencers reflect on lessons from Srebrenica.
 They provide a vital opportunity to send a strong message of solidarity with the victims and survivors of the atrocity, and to remind us that we must always be vigilant against hatred and intolerance.

-In 2016 the following events took place:
+In 2016 the following community action took place:

 The Temple of Peace, Cardiff